Table of Contents[Hide][Show]

 4. How (are tasks getting done)

 Organize content and define your workflow.
 Color-code or label all of the different types of content so that it’s easy to understand.
+For example, you may want to distinguish your evergreen content from trendy news pieces, or, you can use labels to denote status or priority, etc.

 Assign an owner to each piece of content.
 This way all members of your marketing team know what they’re responsible for so that everyone is on the same page.